3 Minute Read

 One great way to inspire that kind of hope is to coordinate a Financial Peace University (FPU) class.
 More than 2.5 million people have experienced FPU over the last 20 years.
 They’ve learned that living and giving “like no one else” isn’t just a catchy slogan.
 They know how it can transform lives and change family trees.

-So, what can you do when you’re debt-free?
-So much more than you ever imagined!
-God is using FPU to make a difference in the world—and you could be a part of the fun by coordinating or joining a class.
+God is using Financial Peace University to make a difference in the world—and you could be a part of the fun by coordinating, joining a group or starting online today.